ramiluisto/XOR-NeuralNetwork/README.txt

 and saves the weight matrices representing the neural network into files and produces and saves a few plots describing the evolution on the weights and the error function during the training progress.

+The file TF-XOR.py contains a TensorFlow/Keras implementation for comparison.

 The text below is copied from the beginning of 'RamiXorBatch.m'.